oddballteam/hiring-challenges/README.md

 Congratulations on progressing to the skill assessment stage of our hiring process!
 We are excited to get to know you better and potentially welcome you to our team at Oddball.

-In this phase, we want to evaluate both your skillset and your aptitude to communicate your decisions.
-We will share with you the details of which challenge you have been assigned and any necessary details to be ready for the interview.
+In this phase, we want to evaluate both your capabilities and your aptitude to communicate your decisions.
 The desired outcome is not a single prescribed solution or perfection.
 Instead, we hope this process will allow us to see your creativity, ingenuity, and (most importantly) prompt a great conversation.

+Your recruiter should have already informed you which challenge you have been assigned.

 ## Good Luck!